Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Nonparametric estimation and inference

-An alternative is the more stringent Fisher-type, sharp nulls.
-An example of this would be $H_0: \bar{\tau}_{i,t}({\mathbf w},\tilde{{\mathbf w}};p)=0,$ for all, ${\mathbf w}, \tilde{{\mathbf w}}$, $i\in[N]$ and specific $t=4$.
-The key feature of the Fisher-type null is that it reveals all the potential outcomes $Y_{i,t}(w_{1:t-p-1}^{obs},w) = y_{i,t}^{obs}$ for all $w$ and $i$.
-Hence we can simulate for each $i$, the assignment path $W_{i,t-p:t}|W_{i,1:t-p-1}^{obs},y_{i,1:t-p-1}^{obs}$ and then compute the corresponding $\hat{\tau}_{i,t}({\mathbf w},\tilde{{\mathbf w}};p)$.
-This allows us to simulate the exact distribution of any test statistics under the sharp null and, by comparing it to the observed one, allows us to compute an exact $p$-value.
-Tests of these Fisher nulls can be inverted to construct confidence intervals.
-The validity of this exact randomization test only requires us to be able to simulate from the randomization distribution of the assignments paths.
-Therefore, such randomization tests may also be conducted if the treatment assignment mechanism is sequentially randomized (Assumption \ref{ass:nonanticipating}).
+Alternatively, we may construct exact tests for sharp null hypotheses.
+An example of such a sharp null hypothesis is $H_0: \bar{\tau}_{i,t}({\mathbf w},\tilde{{\mathbf w}};p)=0,$ for all, ${\mathbf w}, \tilde{{\mathbf w}}$, $i\in[N]$ and specific $t=4$.
+Since all potential outcomes are known under such sharp null hypotheses, we can simulate the assignment path $W_{i,t-p:t}|W_{i,1:t-p-1}^{obs},y_{i,1:t-p-1}^{obs}$ for each unit $i$ and compute $\hat{\tau}_{i,t}({\mathbf w},\tilde{{\mathbf w}};p)$ at each draw.
+Therefore, we may simulate the exact distribution of any test statistics under the sharp null hypothesis and compute an exact $p$-value for the observed test statistic.
+These randomization tests only require us to be able to simulate from the randomization distribution of the assignments paths.
+Therefore, such randomization tests may also be conducted if the treatment assignment mechanism is sequentially randomized (Definition \ref{ass:assignments}).